Counter-Strike 2 is one of the world’s most customizable games. You can change many settings on the CS2 search console.

 6. It’s now time for your Autoexec to run.
 Your old.txt file will be there, but it is optional.
 You can modify Autoexec directly in Notepad++ by right-clicking and choosing ‘Edit with Notepad++.’

-How to Run Autoexec in CSGO?
+How to Run Autoexec in CS2?

 2. Select ‘Properties’.